MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-microsoft-advertising.md

 manager: shellyha
 ---

-# Export segment lists to Campaign Monitor (preview)
+# Export segment lists to Microsoft Advertising (preview)

-Export segments of unified customer profiles to Campaign Monitor and use them for marketing activities.
+Export segments of unified customer profiles to Microsoft Advertising to create Customer Match audiences, and use the audiences for your Advertising campaigns.

 ## Prerequisites

--	You have an [Campaign Monitor account](https://www.campaignmonitor.com/) and corresponding administrator credentials.
+-	You have an [Microsoft Advertising account](https://ads.microsoft.com/) and corresponding administrator credentials.
+-	You have accepted the Customer Match audiences Terms of Use.
 -	You have [configured segments](segments.md) in audience insights.
 -	Unified customer profiles in the exported segments contain a field representing an email address.

 ## Known limitations

-- You can export up to 1 million profiles per export to Campaign Monitor.
+- You can export up to 500k profiles per export to Microsoft Advertising.
-- Exporting to Campaign Monitor is limited to segments.
+- Exporting to Microsoft Advertising is limited to segments.
-- Exporting up to 1 million profiles to Campaign Monitor can take up to 20 minutes to complete.
+- Exporting up to 500k profiles to Microsoft Advertising can take up to 20 minutes to complete.
-- The number of profiles that you can export to Campaign Monitor is dependent and limited on your contract with Campaign Monitor.

-## Set up connection to Campaign Monitor
+## Set up connection to Microsoft Advertising

 1. Go to **Admin** > **Connections**.

-1. Select **Add connection** and choose **Campaign Monitor** to configure the connection.
+1. Select **Add connection** and choose **Microsoft Advertising** to configure the connection.

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.